 I highly recommend waiting to book your stay until you know exactly where you will be eloping to avoid ending up with a few hours drive on your elopement day or limiting your elopement locations based on stay.
 The National Parks in these regions are BIG so you can book a place to stay near the park, but elope on the other side which can be a very far drive.

-In the state of Washington you will need an officiant and two witnesses to legally become married.
-Prior to the ceremony you will need to apply for your marriage license, which you can do at at the county government’s auditor’s office or online in Whatcom county only at this time.
-There is a three day waiting period to obtain your license so if you plan to apply for your permit in person you will need to be there several days in advance.
+In the state of Washington, you will need an officiant and two witnesses to legally become married.
+Before the ceremony, you will need to apply for your marriage license, which you can do at the county government’s auditor’s office or online in Whatcom county only at this time.
+There is a three-day waiting period to obtain your license so if you plan to apply for your permit in person you will need to be there several days in advance.
 You must get married within 60 days of obtaining your license, or it becomes invalid.
 Fees for your marriage license are different per county.
 After you have held your ceremony and the documents are signed do not forget to mail them back to the county office!!
-Since marriage licenses in Washington are based by county you can visit this goverment site to direct you to the right county for you elopement.
-Do note however, you can get your paperwork in any county, it doesn’t have to be the county you are eloping in.
+Since marriage licenses in Washington are based by county you can visit this government site to direct you to the right county for you elopement.
+Do note, however, you can get your paperwork in any county, it doesn’t have to be the county you are eloping in.
 Also, we are both ordained and always happy to assist in being witnesses and or your officiant!

 Outside of pulling your marriage license, paying the fee and then mailing the documents back you may need a permit for the location you have selected to elope at.
 If you are eloping in a National Park you will want to go to the park’s website and go to special permits and follow the instructions.
 With any questions or concerns it is always best to reach and speak to a ranger of the park.
 Outside of national parks every where else has their own set of rules, some places you will not need a permit at and some you will.
 It is best to start pulling permits as soon as possible to be able to get everything squared away properly!

-Here are Adventure and Vow we cover all of our photography/commercial permits.
+Here are Adventure and Vow we cover all of our photography/commercial permits up to $250.
+As we see a lot of FS lands starting to charge per guest count which can be higher in cost pending who all is coming with you.
 We help you apply for your special use permit by connecting you with the right park ranger, helping you complete the permit application and finding the information needed.
 We recommend waiting to apply for your permit until you have a plan for your elopement because the more accurate information you can provide the easier the process is.
 Permit cost depends on where and how many people are attending usually you can expect to pay $0-$500 for a permit in most cases.

 How much does it cost to elope in Washington?

-This is not a one size fits all answer, it could range from $6,000-$20,000 or anywhere around that!
-It depends what is important to you on this day, what you want to spend on and your travel.
-Here is a check list of things to write down and budget for that can help you determine the cost of your elopement in Washington!
+This is not a one-size-fits-all answer, it could range from $8,000-$30,000 or more!
+It depends on what is important to you on this day, what you want to spend on and your travel.
+Here is a checklist of things to write down and budget for that can help you determine the cost of your elopement in Washington!